holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     rsyslogd: version <the version number>, config validation run (level 1), master config /etc/rsyslog.conf
     rsyslogd: End of config validation run.
 Bye.

-Some of the trouble-shooting resources I found were:
+Some of the troubleshooting resources I found were:

 1. [https://www.loggly.com/docs/troubleshooting-rsyslog/](https://www.loggly.com/docs/troubleshooting-rsyslog/)
 2. [http://help.papertrailapp.com/](http://help.papertrailapp.com/)
 3. [http://help.papertrailapp.com/kb/configuration/troubleshooting-remote-syslog-reachability/](http://help.papertrailapp.com/kb/configuration/troubleshooting-remote-syslog-reachability/)
 4. `/usr/sbin/rsyslogd -version` will provide the installed version and supported features.

-The papertrail help was not that helpful, as we do not, and should not have telnet installed, we removed it [remember](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-telnet)?
-I can not ping from the DMZ as ICMP egress is not white-listed and I am not going to install tcpdump or strace on a production server.
-The more you have running, the more surface area you have, the greater the opportunities for exploitation, good for attackers, bad for defenders.
+The Papertrail help was not that helpful, as we do not, and should not have Telnet installed, we removed it, [remember](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-telnet)?
+I cannot ping from the DMZ as ICMP egress is not whitelisted and I am not going to install tcpdump or strace on a production server.
+The more you have running, the more surface area you have, the greater the opportunities for exploitation; good for attackers, bad for defenders.

 So how do we tell if rsyslogd is actually running if it does not appear to be doing anything useful?